-- workerid (integer) the ID of this worker - configured_on[] list of builders on masters this worker is configured on - connected_to[] list of masters this worker is attached to - name (string) the name of the worker - workerinfo (object) information about the worker.
+- workerid (integer) the ID of this worker - configured_on[] list of builders on masters this worker is configured on - connected_to[] list of masters this worker is attached to - name (string) the name of the worker - paused (bool) the worker is paused if it is connected but doesn't accept new builds. - graceful (bool) the worker is graceful if it doesn't accept new builds, and will shutdown when builds are finished. - workerinfo (object) information about the worker.